Improve your cash flow

 Problems with cash flow

 It’s possible to have a thriving business and yet still have a problem with cash flow.
 High turnover and healthy profits are of course great goals to aim for, but if they come at the expense of cash flow you may run into difficulties.
-Many factors can reduce the level of ready cash you have available, such as unexpected costs or late payments from clients.
+Many factors can reduce the level of ready cash you have available, such as unexpected costs, late payments from clients, or an overdrawn director's loan account.
 As a result your business may find it has no cash with which to settle bills, acquire new stock or pay tax.
 This is what we mean by a cash flow problem.

 Cash flow difficulties can have severe knock-on effects, such as making you late paying tax bills and incurring fines from HMRC.
 In the worst cases, they may even result in your business folding despite being highly profitable on paper.